-- In March 2006, we sold 18,400,000 common units (including an over-allotment amount of 2,400,000 common units) to the public at an offering price of \$23.90 per unit.
+- § In March 2006, Enterprise Products Partners sold 18,400,000 of its common units (including an over-allotment amount of 2,400,000 common units) to the public at an offering price of \$23.90 per unit.
 Net proceeds from this offering, including Enterprise Products GP's proportionate net capital contribution of \$8.6 million, were approximately \$430 million after deducting applicable underwriting discounts, commissions and estimated offering expenses of \$18.3 million.
-The net proceeds from this offering, including Enterprise Products GP's proportionate net capital contribution, were used to temporarily reduce indebtedness outstanding under our Operating Partnership's Multi-Year Revolving Credit Facility. - In July 2006, we issued approximately 7.1 million of our common units in connection with the Encinal business acquisition.
-In August 2006, we filed a registration statement with the SEC for the resale of these common units. - In September 2006, we sold 12,650,000 common units (including an over-allotment amount of 1,650,000 common units) to the public at an offering price of \$25.80 per unit.
+The net proceeds from this offering, including Enterprise Products GP's proportionate net capital contribution, were used to temporarily reduce indebtedness outstanding under the Operating Partnership's Multi-Year Revolving Credit Facility. - § In July 2006, Enterprise Products Partners issued approximately 7.1 million of its common units in connection with the Encinal business acquisition.
+In August 2006, Enterprise Products Partners filed a registration statement with the SEC for the resale of these common units. - In September 2006, Enterprise Products Partners sold 12,650,000 of its common units (including an over-allotment amount of 1,650,000 common units) to the public at an offering price of \$25.80 per unit.
 Net proceeds from this offering, including Enterprise Products GP's proportionate net capital contribution of \$6.4 million, were approximately \$320.8 million after deducting applicable underwriting discounts, commissions and estimated offering expenses of \$11.8 million.
-Net proceeds of \$260 million from this offering, including Enterprise Products GP's proportionate net capital contribution, were used to temporarily reduce indebtedness outstanding under our Operating Partnership's Multi-Year Revolving Credit Facility.
+Net proceeds of \$260 million from this offering, including Enterprise Products GP's proportionate net capital contribution, were used to temporarily reduce indebtedness outstanding under the Operating Partnership's Multi-Year Revolving Credit Facility.
 The remaining net proceeds were used for general partnership purposes.

-During 2003, we instituted a distribution reinvestment plan ("DRIP").
-The DRIP provides unitholders of record and beneficial owners of our common units a voluntary means by which they can increase the number of common units they own by reinvesting the quarterly cash distributions they would otherwise receive into the purchase of additional common units.
-We have a registration statement on file with the SEC covering the issuance of up to 15,000,000 common units in connection with the DRIP.
-During the year ended December 31, 2006, we issued 3,639,949 common units in connection with our DRIP, which generated proceeds of \$91.6 million from plan participants.
-These proceeds include \$50 million reinvested by EPCO in August 2006 with respect to its beneficial ownership of our common units.
-A total of 1,966,354 common units were issued to EPCO as a result of this reinvestment in our partnership.
+During 2003, Enterprise Product Partners instituted a distribution reinvestment plan ("DRIP").
+The DRIP provides unitholders of record and beneficial owners of Enterprise Product Partners common units a voluntary means by which they can increase the number of common units they own by reinvesting the quarterly cash distributions they would otherwise receive into the purchase of additional common units.
+Enterprise Products Partners has a registration statement on file with the SEC covering the issuance of up to 15,000,000 common units in connection with the DRIP.
+During the year ended December 31, 2006, Enterprise Product Partners issued 3,639,949 common units in connection with the DRIP, which generated proceeds of \$91.6 million from plan participants.
+These proceeds include \$50 million reinvested by EPCO in August 2006 with respect to its beneficial ownership of Enterprise Products Partners common units.
+A total of 1,966,354 common units were issued to EPCO as a result of this reinvestment in Enterprise Products Partners.

-We also have a registration statement on file related to our employee unit purchase plan, under which we can issue up to 1,200,000 common units.
-Under this plan, employees of EPCO can purchase our common units at a 10% discount through payroll deductions.
-During the year ended December 31, 2006, we issued 134,700 common units to employees under this plan, which generated proceeds of \$3.4 million.
+Enterprise Products Partners also has a registration statement on file related to its employee unit purchase plan, under which Enterprise Products Partners' can issue up to 1,200,000 common units.
+Under this plan, employees of EPCO can purchase Enterprise Products Partners common units at a 10% discount through payroll deductions.
+During the year ended December 31, 2006, Enterprise Products Partners issued 134,700 common units under this plan, which generated proceeds of \$3.4 million.

-In February 2007, Duncan Energy Partners completed its initial public offering of 14,950,000 common units, the majority of proceeds from which were distributed to us.
+In February 2007, Duncan Energy Partners completed its initial public offering of 14,950,000 common units, the majority of proceeds from which were distributed to Enterprise Products Partners.
 Duncan Energy Partners may issue additional amounts of equity in the future in connection with other acquisitions.
 For additional information regarding Duncan Energy Partners, see "Other Items - Initial Public Offering of Duncan Energy Partners."